Morretes: What to do, how to get there, where to stay and more

 What to bring on a trip to Morretes

 The items that can not be missing in your bag are:

 - Sunscreen and repellent (biodegradable), because there are many mosquitoes there;

 - Hiking boots or shoes, because you will walk a lot there.

-Don’t forget to get you travel insurance =) here is a World Nomads coupon fo you!
+Don’t forget to get your travel insurance =) here is an exclusive 7% OFF World Nomads coupon fo you!